Counting (an)other estuary

 making and taking space with each inhale and exhale.
 Together, we gather

-to listen with our gesture.A slow offering:
+to listen with our gestures.A slow offering:

-breathing roots planted with care, around a contaminated mangrove, where salt and time are thinning its hold.
+Breathing roots planted with care, around a contaminated mangrove, where salt and time are thinning its hold.
 Embrace the alchemy of efflorescence

 inside the living body of roots;